Food Sovereignty Ghana wins US Food Sovereignty Alliance Award | News Ghana

-Mr Edwin Kweku Andoh Baffour, the Communications Director, FSG, said the international award came at a moment of reflection on the past decade and the contribution the FSG had and inspired responsible policy making to promote human health, animal life and the environment.
+Mr Edwin Kweku Andoh Baffour, the Communications Director, FSG, said the international award came at a moment of reflection on the past decade and the contribution the FSG had made to promote human health, animal life and protect the environment.

-The FSG, he said, was almost welcomed as a nuisance trying to destroy status quo when it started operations, therefore the award had vindicated them for the country and beyond to know they were taking the right path.

-“Ghana does not need GMOs, farmers require investment in irrigation and post-harvest technology.
-Bringing in GMOs will not stop crops from rotting on farms,” he said.
+“Ghana doesn’t need GMOs, farmers require investment in irrigation and post-harvest technology.
+Bringing in GMOs won’t stop crops from rotting on farms,” he stressed.

-Meanwhile, he said the cowpea locally known as beans is a staple in the sub regional diet of millions and a key ingredient in waakye, tugbaani, koose, and red-red among others.
+Cowpea, locally known as beans is a staple in the sub regional diet of millions and a key ingredient in “waakye”, “tugbaani”, and “koose”, among others.

 “Our fundamental concern with this novel technological innovation is the speed to market with a clear lack of guidance from research on the effects from its consumption over an acceptable period of time,” he said.